renatoathaydes/wasmin/README.md

 A programming language that is a thin layer over pure WebAssembly (WASM).

-Because it compiles down to WASM, it can run anywhere: browsers, native, JVM.
+Because it compiles down to WASM, it can run anywhere: browsers, native WASM runtimes, JVM.

-Because the compiler is written in Dart, Wasmin code can be compiled from anything:
- Flutter mobile apps, web apps, native applications.
+Because the compiler is written in Dart, Wasmin code can be compiled from Flutter mobile apps, web apps, native Dart applications.

 ## Goals of this project

 - stay close to WASM for fast compilation and zero runtime dependencies.
 - no heap memory management (GC) - at least until WASM supports it.
 - favour the functional programming paradigm.
+- allow the WASM virtual stack to be used directly.
 - simplest possible syntax that preserves readability.

 ## This is work in progress